cardosi/sm_exercise/README.md

 From the root directory run:
 `flask --app api/app run`

+# Tests

+## Run Frontend Tests
+Change directory to the client directory and run:
+`npx vitest`

+## Run Backend Tests
+Change directory to the api directory and run:
+`pytest`

 # Local DynamoDB Management Script

 This script, `local_db.py`, is a utility for managing a local instance of DynamoDB.
 It provides functionality for creating, deleting, truncating, and seeding tables.